Caeyla/ObjetBdd/README.md

 Database Operations

-To perform database operations, use the Session class.
+Feel free to use it!